Company not ready to release my previous year variable pay after put the resignation in second year

 Dear Mohan,

-You may approach labour officer of your area and make a formal complaint.
-While going to the labour office, take along with you proof of your employment, salary disbursed during year 2016 etc. Please note that labour officer is different from labour lawyer.
-Former is appointed by the government whereas latter works in his personal capacity and charges fee for providing professional services.
+You may approach the labor officer of your area and make a formal complaint.
+When going to the labor office, take along proof of your employment, salary disbursed during the year 2016, etc. Please note that the labor officer is different from a labor lawyer.
+The former is appointed by the government, whereas the latter works in his personal capacity and charges a fee for providing professional services.

-By the way, you need to be given feedback on the quality of English.
-This is a professional forum and your post does not meet standards of this forum.
-Improve your English.
-It is good for your career!
+By the way, you need to receive feedback on the quality of your English.
+This is a professional forum, and your post does not meet the standards of this forum.
+Improve your English; it is beneficial for your career!

 Thanks,